BetaCarinae-lab/noodle/README.md

 # NOODLE

-**Noodle** is an experimental programming language currently under development.
-The goal of the project is to explore a language design that is performant and easy to set up anywhere, while maintaining a concise and expressive syntax.
-Its syntax is inspired by elements of **Rust** and **JavaScript**.
-Which it is written in
+**Noodle** is a project of mine, It is a language in js using ohm-js, It's syntax is inspired by rust and javascript

 ## Warning